molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

  "flight_id": 1}
 ```

-#### Creating a FeatureBase Source Schema
+#### Creating a FeatureBase Ingest Schema

-When creating a streaming source in FeatureBase, we need to provide a JSON schema to make incoming records to table columns.
+When creating an ignest endpoint in FeatureBase, we need to provide a JSON schema to make incoming records to table columns.
 For the fake flight dataset you can use the following:

 ```json
 [